-- 6.10 With regard to the justification of the formation of a granny flat within the site, it is noted that supporting information has been provided by the applicants advising of the social need for the extended family accommodation to be provided.
+- With regard to the justification of the formation of a granny flat within the site, it is noted 6.12 that supporting information has been provided by the applicants advising of the social need for the extended family accommodation to be provided.
 The details submitted have been accepted by the Planning Service.
+In particular it is noted that the development, if approved, would allow suitable on site accommodation to be provided to elderly relatives of the residents of the property and ensure that they can be appropriately cared for at home as required.
 A planning condition would be attached to any consent issued to ensure that the annex is not occupied, let or sold as a separate dwellinghouse.
 A condition requiring the submission of full details of all materials proposed to be used as part of the development would also be attached to any consent issued, to ensure that the development would suitably relate to the surrounding streetscape.
-As such, further to the detailed assessment of the proposals as outlined above, the view is taken that the proposals are compliant with the relevant policies of the Adopted South Lanarkshire Local Development Plan and its associated supplementary guidance, with specific regard to Policies 4, 6, DM1, DM2 and DM5. - 6.11 On 29 May 2018, the Planning Committee approved the proposed South Lanarkshire Local Development Plan 2 (Volumes 1 and 2) and Supporting Planning Guidance on Renewable Energy.
-Therefore, the Proposed SLLDP2 is now a material consideration in determining planning applications.
+As such, further to the detailed assessment of the proposals as outlined above, the view is taken that the proposals are compliant with the relevant policies of the Adopted South Lanarkshire Local Development Plan and its associated supplementary guidance, with specific regard to Policies 4, 6, DM1, DM2 and DM5. - 6.13 On 17 August 2020, the Directorate for Planning and Environmental Appeals issued its report of the Examination of the proposed South Lanarkshire Local Development Plan 2.
+A number of amendments to policy have been recommended which will be carried through to adoption stage.
+For the purposes of determining planning applications, the Council will assess proposals against the policies contained within the adopted South Lanarkshire Local Development Plan and those within the proposed South Lanarkshire Local Development Plan 2 alongside the Reporters amendments.
+Whilst the Reporters amendments have yet to be ratified by South Lanarkshire Council they are nevertheless a material consideration.
 The proposed development has been considered against the relevant policies in the proposed plan and it is noted that these policies are broadly consistent with the current adopted South Lanarkshire Local Development Plan 1.
-It is considered that the proposal accords with Policies 3, 5, DM1, DM2 and DM5 of the proposed plan. - 6.12 In summary, while it is noted that the proposed development is sizeable in terms of scale, the view is taken that, given the single storey nature of the extension and the extensive gardens within which this property is set, the development as proposed would be fully compliant with the relevant provisions of both the South Lanarkshire Local Development Plan (adopted 2015) and the Proposed South Lanarkshire Local Development Plan 2018.
+It is considered that the proposal accords with Policies 3, 5, DM1, DM2 and DM5 of the proposed plan. - 6.14 In summary, while it is noted that the proposed development is sizeable in terms of scale, the view is taken that, given the single storey nature of the extension and the extensive gardens within which this property is set, the development as proposed would be fully compliant with the relevant provisions of both the South Lanarkshire Local Development Plan (adopted 2015) and the Proposed South Lanarkshire Local Development Plan 2018.
+Furthermore, it is noted that the development, if approved, would allow suitable on site accommodation to be provided to elderly relatives of the residents of the property and ensure that they can be appropriately cared for at home as required.
 It is, therefore, recommended that planning permission is granted for the proposed development, subject to the attached conditions.

-7 Reasons for Decision
+7. Reasons for Decision